Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

+\begin{proof} For any module $A$, the canonical map $A \to A^{++}$ is pure.
+Assuming that~$A$ is pure injective, we have that this embedding splits and $\injc(A)$ becomes a direct summand of the pure injective $\injc(A^{++})$.
+The result now follows. \end{proof}

-\begin{remark} In general, $\injc^{-1}$ is not a radical or, equivalently, $\injc$ is not idempotent, as can be seen from the following counterexample.
+\begin{remark} As yet another application of Proposition~\ref{P:Ds=qD}, we can now show that, in general, $\injc^{-1}$ is not a radical or, equivalently, $\injc$ is not idempotent.
+This can be seen from the following example.
 Let $\Lambda$ be a commutative local finite-dimensional $\Bbbk$-algebra over a field $\Bbbk$.
 Then $D_{\Bbbk}$ is a duality on the category of finite-dimensional $\Lambda$-modules.
-Applying~$D_{\Bbbk}$ to an example from Remark~\ref{R:low-torsion}, we have the desired counterexample.
+Applying~$D_{\Bbbk}$ to the example from Remark~\ref{R:low-torsion}, we have the desired example.
 Details are left to the reader. \end{remark}

+In preparation for the next section, we are going to establish yet another connection between torsion and cotorsion by showing that $\injt$ is a subfunctor of $(\injc(\prescript{}{\Lambda}{\Lambda}), \blank)$, where both functors are defined on right $\Lambda$-modules.
+That this makes sense for the latter is guaranteed by Lemma~\ref{L:q-L-bimodule}, showing that $\injc(\prescript{}{\Lambda}{\Lambda})$ is a bimodule.